yigitsever/gradecoin-site/content/register_docs.md

 ```

 If your authentication process was valid, you will be given access and your public key fingerprint that is your address.
+Please note it down.
 You can now sign [JWTs](@/JWT.md) to send authorized transaction requests.
+After all this, you might want to bask in the glory of having successfully managing your way through a home-made cryptographic system.
+Maybe the Gradecoin you got given as the registration reward will help.

+{% tidbit() %}
+Seriously, congratulations
+{% end %}